busathlab/mdlab/docs/namd_lab3.md

 export umbrellaWindow=`echo "( $reactionCoordinateStart + $reactionCoordinateIncrement )" | bc`
 ```

-`perl` is better for more advanced calculations and the ` echo ... | bc` method is a bit easier for very basic calcluations.
+`perl` is better for more advanced calculations and the `echo ... | bc` method is a bit easier for very basic calcluations.

-Here's another example of using `perl` to compute the arccosine of the exported bash variable `cos`, converting to degrees, and assigning it to the bash variable `umbrellaTiltDegrees`.
+Here's another example of using `perl` to compute the arccosine of the exported bash variable `cos`, converting to degrees, and assigning it to the bash variable `umbrellaTiltDegrees`:

 ```shell
 export umbrellaTiltDegrees=`perl -E 'use Math::Trig; say acos($ENV{cos})*180/pi'`
 ```